errata-ai/vale.sh/content/en/docs/topics/styles/index.md

 ## Overview

-Vale has a powerful extension system that doesn't require knowledge of any programming language.
-Instead, it uses collections of individual [YAML](http://yaml.org) files (or "rules") to enforce particular writing constructs.
+Vale has a powerful extension system to enforce particular writing constructs.
+Vale uses collections of individual [YAML](http://yaml.org) files (or "rules") amd doesn't require knowledge of any programming language.

 ```yaml
 # An example rule from the "Microsoft" style.